roger120981/mishka_chelekom/SECURITY.md

 ## Reporting a Vulnerability

-Please be sure to contact `info@mishka.life` email if you find a security bug.
+Please be sure to contact `info@mishka.tools` email if you find a security bug.